vishalraj9102/resilient-email-sending-service/README.md

 2. **Check the Console:**

-   The console will display logs indicating whether the email was sent successfully or if there were any errors.
+   Observe the console output for logs indicating whether the email was sent successfully or if there were any errors.

-## Usage
+## 💻 Usage

 1. **Run the Application:**